The Impact of TV Advertising on Website Traffic: Conclusion

 \section{Conclusion}

 We measure the immediate impact of TV ads on website traffic.
-The results show that most people need about one minute to search for the additional information after an ad is aired.
+The results show that most people need about one minute to search for additional information after an ad is aired.
 However, approximately a third of ads have no impact at all.
 The most important factors driving the success of an ad are the time of the day, the TV channel, and the advertising motive of the ad.

 Using predictions of the impact of an ad, a company can evaluate the additional value of the extra-paid qualities of the ad.
-For example, once the date, the time, and the motive of an the is known in the TV planning, the extra value of a premium position can be calculated.
+For example, once the ad's date, time, and motive are known in the TV planning, the extra value of a premium position can be calculated.
 This approach can be used by marketers who want to optimize the TV ads buying process.
-To decide whether it is a worth investment, we would further need to know the average conversion rate on the website as well as the average value of a conversion.
-Moreover, it is possible in our framework to evaluate the most attractive advertising motive which generates the highest interest.
+To decide whether it is worth the investment, we would further need to know the average conversion rate on the website as well as the average value of a conversion.
+Moreover, it is possible in our framework to evaluate the most attractive advertising motive that generates the highest interest.

 One direction for future research is to extend the specification of the point process modeling the website visits.
-The negative binomial distribution could be used to account for overdispersion and an autocorrelation structure could be considered, similarly to e.g.\ \cite{Tomanova2021}.
-Another challenging direction is to study both the short-term and long-term effects of TV advertising, as was done e.g.\ by \cite{Guitart2017}.
-Finally, a comprehensive comparison of our approach to \cite{Liaukonyte2015}, \cite{Du2019}, and similar studies could be conducted.
+The negative binomial distribution could account for overdispersion and an autocorrelation structure could be considered, similarly to e.g.\ \cite{Tomanova2021}.
+Another challenging direction is to study the short-term and long-term effects of TV advertising, as was done e.g.\ by \cite{Guitart2017}.
+Finally, a comprehensive comparison of our approach to \cite{Kitts2014}, \cite{Liaukonyte2015}, \cite{Fossen2017a}, \cite{Du2019}, and similar studies would bring a useful insight.